honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

 #### Result
 ![image](https://github.com/user-attachments/assets/347f9bca-7560-4064-9a5c-21253eb51e4b)

+The average number of transactions per user who made a purchase in July was **approximately 4**, which was a good figure.
 </details>

+___

-### :black_nib: 6.
-Average money spent per session
+### 6. Average money spent per session
+Measure the amount of **revenue generated per user session** on a website.

-Average amount of money spent per session.
-Only include purchaser data in July 2017
+:black_nib: Average amount of money spent per session.
+Only include purchaser data in July 2017.
 <details>
 <summary>Click to expand query!</summary>